Departmental Awards and Fellowships

 - Quality of the academic work in the major

 - Evidence of a commitment to the study of Hispanic culture (the student’s activities outside the classroom, for example, their involvement in supporting activities [lectures, visits by Hispanic authors, etc.] sponsored by the Department, Spanish Lab, the Spanish SEPC, recruitment of faculty).

 Dennis Perri Junior Award

 Former Grinnell students Philip Guarco and Kathryn Jackson generously established an endowment that permits the Department of Spanish to recognize the achievement of a Spanish major through a yearly monetary award.
-The Department will select a junior Spanish major taking into account the following criteria:
+The Department will select a third-year Spanish major taking into account the following criteria:

 - At least a 3.25 GPA in the Spanish major